Metric Spaces of Arbitrary Finitely-Generated Scaling Group

-Notice that this finite-distance statement is unchanged if we round $q_1$ to a map from $N$ to $N$.
-The purpose of this subsection is to use this result to prove the following proposition, which makes up the core of the main theorem.
+Notice that this finite-distance statement is unchanged if we round $\overline{q}_1$ to a map from $N$ to $N$.
+The purpose of this subsection is to use this theorem result to prove the following proposition.

 \begin{prop} Let $q:N\to N$ be a scaling quasi-isometry, inducing a map $\overline{q}:G\to G$ with companion map $\overline{q_1}$ in the sense of the previous theorem.
 Then the coordinate functions $f_1$ and $f_2$ of $\overline{q_1}$ are affine. \end{prop}